 Life after retirement doesn’t always end up looking like what you imagined.

-What we’ve been trained to imagine
+You’ve been trained to imagine a “leisure-only” retired life

-There’s all this hype about crossing the finish line and immediately settling into an epic life full of zest, money, happiness, romance and adventure.
+There’s all this hype about crossing the finish line and immediately settling into an epic retirement life full of zest, money, happiness, romance and adventure.

 Our society has convinced us that if we simply pack away savings into our 401Ks our entire career like responsible human beings, all of a sudden we’ll experience a life after retirement that looks like these top Google images results:

-What reality looks like
+What your life after retirement really looks like

 Rather than showing you inauthentic images of sad and stressed seniors, I want you to picture your own reality.
 Check out these stats: